 Why do I feel lonely or isolated?

-- losing your friends, a spouse, or your partner
+- grieving for a friend, a spouse or your partner

-- going through a divorce or break up
+- going through a separation, divorce or family break up

-- retiring from work or changing schools or jobs
+- retiring from work, changing schools or jobs, or being unemployed

 - living away from home for the first time

 - having a language or cultural barrier or being away from your culture of origin

 Other reasons to feel lonely or isolated include:

 - feeling unsure about your sexuality

 - having a mental health problem, such as depression or anxiety

 How can loneliness and isolation affect my health?